KISCO: Leading the development of chemicals for electronics in Korea

 Graphene has been attracting attention for a long time as a dream material with excellent mechanical and electrical characteristics.
 However, due to difficulties in mass production and high price structures, graphene has not yet been widely commercialized.
 We have recently completed research on the mass production of graphene oxide / graphene and are working on a joint patent application with a Cornell University research team around materials for rechargeable batteries and engineering plastics.

-To enable the continued expansion of our research, development and production activities, KISCO is investing in the construction of over 125,000m2of new facilities in the Iksan 3rd General Industrial Complex, located less than 2 hours from Seoul.
-This began in 2018 with construction due for completion in Q1 2020.
+To enable the continued expansion of our research, development and production activities, KISCO is investing in the construction of over 125,000m2 of new facilities in the Iksan 3rd General Industrial Complex, located less than 2 hours from Seoul.
+This began in 2018 and the first stage opened in Q1 2020.

 By investing in our people, our processes, our materials and our facilities, KISCO plans to continue to lead the development and localization of the next generation of materials for electronics.